 We begin by exploring the role of major mergers in creating spheroids in the early Universe, using a method that closely follows Kaviraj et al. (2013a).
 For this exercise, we focus on blue spheroids (based on the dust-corrected rest-frame colours).
 Galaxies that are currently forming stars are blue due to the presence of hot, short-lived stars (Searle, Sargent & Bagnuolo 1973).
 Hence, morphologically disturbed blue spheroids in our sample are likely to be forming a significant fraction of their stellar mass due to a recent major merger.
-Note that the timescale ( $\sim 0.5-1$ Gyr) over which tidal features fade is comparable to the median timescales over which galaxies redden (Kaviraj et al. 2013a; Lotz et al. 2008).
+Note that the time-scale (~ 0.5 -1 Gyr) over which tidal features fade is comparable to the median time-scales

+Figure 1.
+Example H-band images, taken by HST WFC3 camera, of the different morphological classes in our sample, in both the low- and high-redshift bins.
+The images are 2.5 arcsec across. over which galaxies redden (Lotz et al. 2008; Kaviraj et al. 2013a).
 Therefore, it is unlikely that any spheroids formed by major mergers could have undetectable tidal features and still be blue.

-Figure 1.
-Example H-band images, taken by HST WFC3 camera, of the different morphological classes in our sample, in both the low and high redshift bins.
-The images are 2.5" across.

 Studying blue spheroids at this particular epoch offers key insights into the creation of the spheroidal population for two reasons.
-Firstly, the morphological mix of the Universe changes dramatically at this epoch, with the spheroid population being built over a short space of cosmic time (Buitrago et al. 2013; Conselice et al. 2014).
+First, the morphological mix of the Universe changes dramatically at this epoch, with the spheroid population being built over a short space of cosmic time (Buitrago et al. 2013; Conselice et al. 2014).
 Hence, blue spheroids at this epoch are being observed in the act of formation.
-Secondly, spheroids are known to form their stars quickly given their high stellar [ $\alpha$ /Fe] ratios, with a star formation timescale shorter than roughly 1 Gyr (e.g. Trager et al. 2000;
+Secondly, spheroids are known to form their stars quickly given their high stellar $[\alpha/Fe]$ ratios, with a star formation time-scale shorter than roughly 1 Gyr (e.g. Trager et al. 2000;